Food & Drinks in Prague – traditional Czech street food sausage with mustard and pickles

 Czech cuisine is rich, comforting, and full of character.
 It’s the kind of food that warms you up after a long day of walking through cobblestone streets, exploring castles, and getting lost in the beauty of the city.
 And when you pair it with world-famous Czech beer, the experience becomes unforgettable.

-Prague Food Guide: What to Eat in Prague (Quick Answer)
+What to Eat in Prague According to Our Prague Food Guide (Quick Answer)

 If you don’t have time to read everything, here’s the quick answer, these are the must-try foods in Prague: